colinta/StrangeCase/README.md

 </body>
 ```

-Now let's create a project listing at projects/index.j2
+Moving along.
+Now let's create a project listing at projects/index.j2.
+We need a way
+to "fetch" the project pages.
+This is going to be very easy, because really all that
+StrangeCase *does* is build a resource tree.
+And we can walk that tree using the node
+names.
+So if we just iterate over the projects folder, we'll have our project nodes.

+Add index.j2 to site/projects/

 ```
 project